 (4) “Common Waters Zone” means the Pacific Coast of North America between 40 and 50 degrees north latitude.

 (5) "DEQ" means the Oregon Department of Environmental Quality.

+(6) “Empty ballast tank” means a ballast tank of a vessel that has been discharged of ballast water from a voyage and , as a result, is expected to have only unpumpable residual ballast water and sediment remaining in the ballast tank.

-(6) “Exchange” means to replace the water in a ballast tank using either flow-through exchange, empty/refill exchange, or other exchange methods recommended or required under U.S. Coast Guard rules, 33 CFR, part 151.2035.
+(7) “Exchange” means to replace the water in a ballast tank using either flow-through exchange, empty/refill exchange, or other exchange methods described under U.S. Coast Guard rules, 33 CFR, part 151.2035.

-(7) “Exclusive Economic Zone” extends from the baseline of the U.S. territorial sea seaward 200 nautical miles.
+(8) “Exclusive Economic Zone” extends from the baseline of the U.S. territorial sea seaward 200 nautical miles.